Albania–Romania relations: Modern

 The Rilindja Kombëtare movement of Albanian nationalism inside the Ottoman Empire was present and prolific in Wallachia, the center of cultural initiatives taken by Dora d'Istria, Naim Frashëri, Jani Vreto, and Naum Veqilharxhi (the latter published the first ever Albanian primer in Bucharest, in 1844).
 Aleksandër Stavre Drenova, a resident of Bucharest, authored the lyrics of Albania's national anthem, Hymni i Flamurit, which is sung to the tune of "Pe-al nostru steag e scris Unire", composed by the Romanian Ciprian Porumbescu.

 Among the new groups of immigrants from various Balkan regions to Romania were the families of poets Victor Eftimiu and Lasgush Poradeci.
 At the time, the independence movement gathered momentum, and, for a while after 1905, was focused on the activities of Albert Gjika.
 An Albanian school was opened in 1905 in the city of Constanța — among its pupils was poet Aleksandër Stavre Drenova.
 In 1912, at a Bucharest meeting headed by Ismail Qemali and attended by Drenova, the first resolution regarding Albania's independence was adopted.
 In 1921, the first translation of the Qur'an into Albanian was completed by Ilo Mitkë Qafëzezi and published in the city of Ploieşti.

 In the late Ottoman period, some Albanian intellectuals developed a historico-political theory that the Albanians and the Vlachs, including modern Romanians, were "blood-brothers", and should fight for mutual liberation in the still Ottoman-administered territories with assistance from Romania or Italy.
 This view came to be supported by Austro-Hungary after 1897.
 Visar Dodani ran a newspaper in Bucharest from 1897 onward, and beginning in March 1898, it advocated a view of the common Illyrian origin of Albanians and Romanians, and their shared contemporary struggle.

 Romania was the first country to recognize Albania's independence.
 Relations between Albania and Romania were established on December 16, 1913.
 Since then, the two countries developed strong cultural and linguistic ties.
 The Albanian writer and poet Lasgush Poradeci lived and studied in Romania for some time, along with other influential Albanian figures.
 A treaty of friendship was signed between the two countries in 1994.

+The St. Sotir Church in Korçë, serving the Aromanian community of the town, was built between 1995 and 2005 with support from the Romanian state.
+It was first built in the early 20th century but was demolished by the Albanian communist regime in 1959.